 The islands of the Southern Ocean, like solitary gemstones, reflect a dazzling abundance of life usually hidden from our view.

 On the island of South Georgia, amidst dramatic Southern Ocean seascapes, we explore a pristine wilderness swarming with stately king penguins, raucous fur seals, jousting elephant seals, and a profusion of seabirds.
-We finish in Ushuaia, in Argentina’s gorgeous Tierra del Fuego: gateway to Antarctica.
+We disembark in Stanley and fly back to Santiago.

 The windswept and treeless Falkland Islands are a birders’ paradise.
 The archipelago boasts a great diversity and abundance of birdlife including 80 percent of the world’s population of black-browed albatross, five species of penguin, and a variety of waterfowl such as the endemic Falkland steamer duck.